anishacharya/GM-Matching/README.md

 ### Running the Code

-The main script `run_classify_coreset.py` can be used to run experiments with different configurations.
+The main script `run_classify_coreset.py` provides a boilerplate implementation for running experiments with different configurations.
+It includes a standard training loop with ResNet18 on CIFAR-10, but you can modify it to use your own models and datasets.
 Here are some example commands:

 1. Run on CIFAR-10 with no noise:
 ```bash